AI-SDC/SACRO-ML/docs/source/extending.rst

 Modular Design
 --------------

-The safemodel package is an opensource wrapper for common machine learning models.
+The safemodel package is an open source wrapper for common machine learning models.
 It is designed to be modular and can be extended for use with other models.
 Code comments should be in the numpydoc format so that they are rendered by the automatic sphinx documentation

 The main steps needed to implement a new model are:

-# Copy the new_model_template.py
+#.
+Copy the new_model_template.py
-# Define a safer class inheriting SafeModel and the Basic (SkLearn) model
+#.
+Define a safer class inheriting SafeModel and the Basic (SkLearn) model
-# Update the __init__ method with ignore_items and examine_separately items
+#.
+Update the __init__ method with ignore_items and examine_separately items
-# Add checks for any unusual data structures
+#.
+Add checks for any unusual data structures
-# Override the fit() function
+#.
+Override the fit() function
-# Update Sphinx documentation
+#.
+Update Sphinx documentation
-# Write pytests to confirm core functionality
+#.
+Write pytests to confirm core functionality
-# Include any optional helper functions
+#.
+Include any optional helper functions

 Copy The Template
 -----------------